bubble440/Privacy-Policy/README.md

-# Privacy Policy for African Tales
+# Privacy Policy for Make

 **Effective Date:** 11/15/2024

-This Privacy Policy describes how African Tales collects, uses, and discloses information about you when you use our application integrated with Make for Google Drive automation.
+This Privacy Policy describes how Make collects, uses, and discloses information about you when you use our application integrated with Make for Google Drive automation.

 ## Information Collection And Use